probmods/probmods2/chapters/14-bayesian-data-analysis.md

 viz(modelPosterior)
 ~~~~

+What is the result of the model comparison model (which model is preferred)?

+Examine the predictions of each individual model and look at the `experimentalData`.
+The differences in model predictions are subtle.
+What parts of the experimental data are leading to the `scientistModel` preferring one model over another?

+### Closing remarks to Prologue

+We've just walked through a complete example of formalizing a cognitive model (i.e., a hypothesis) in a probabilistic program and building a probabilistic program to decide among competing hypotheses.
+The rest of this chapter will be focused on examining each part in more detail.

 <!--
 #### Introduce a parameter into FairUnfair?
 -->

 # Learning about a hypothesis

 Bayesian data analysis is a general purpose data analysis approach for making explicit hypotheses about the generative process behind the experimental data (i.e., how was the experimental data generated? e.g., the hypothesis that data from two experimental conditions came from two different distributions).
 After making explicit hypotheses, Bayesian inference can be used to *invert* the model: go from experimental data to updated beliefs about the hypotheses.